Decateron/geosource/docs/design.md

 # Design

 The overall design of the GeoSource follows the standard 3 layer architecture approach, with a website, server, and database.
-These three moduals are mostly seperate, handling the logic of their respective domains.
+These three moduals are mostly separate, handling the logic of their respective domains.
 However, the server does limit what sorts of information can be inserted into the database beyond what is specified within SQL.
 While this probably could've been handled via SQL scripts, I thought that putting the logic within the server would make it easier to move to different datastores in the future.

 ## Website